 “For now, I can tell you this.
 They are the ones responsible for you being here, back from the dead.
-And they were also responsible for making your grandpa look amazing again,” said Jacob with a big laugh.
+And they were also responsible for making your Grandpa look amazing again,” Jacob said with a big laugh.

-“You do look amazing, Jacob, I mean, grandpa.
+“You do look amazing, Jacob, I mean, Grandpa.
 Sorry.
 I will have to get used to it.”

 “Don’t you worry, son.
 You will.”